Hendrix-CS/math215/index.md

 These quizzes are designed to encourage you to study the course material throughout the semester rather than waiting until the midterm exams.

-A **partially complete** lab will earn at least 60% of the points available.
+A **partially complete** checkpoint will earn at least 60% of the points available.

-A **complete** lab will earn at least 80% of the points available.
+A **complete** checkpoint will earn at least 80% of the points available.

 ## <a name="labs">Labs</a>